Private debt funds in Europe are set to take off

 The CBI and its procedure for launching a private debt fund

-I recently participated in a webinar, Regulator Insights: Private Funds in Ireland – Present and future (playback available on the link), with James O’Sullivan (Head of Funds Authorisation at the CBI).
+I recently participated in a webinar, Regulator Insights: Private Funds in Ireland – Present and future, with James O’Sullivan (Head of Funds Authorisation at the CBI).
 I had stated that I had found the current CBI Loan Origination Rules (L-QIAIF Rules) and the changes proposed in AIFMD II to be alike.
 Specifically, such similarities include the requirement to maintain effective policies, procedures and processes for granting loans and the need to have diversification on exposure to a certain borrower subject to a ramp up and ramp down period already in place.
 Mr O’Sullivan noted that it was no surprise that the framework is similar.
 He pointed out that the CBI and the Department of Finance lobbied European Securities and Markets Authority extensively before the AIFMD review commenced to build important features into the European framework.
 The CBI is in a position to do so as one of the first national regulators to introduce legislation for private credit funds.

 The CBI has further enhanced Ireland as a domicile for private debt funds by streamlining the application process by removing the requirement to make a pre-submission for an L-QIAIF, ensuring that managers can avail of the 24-hour approval process.